-Bone broth may feel like a new trend but it’s actually a return to a more traditional diet and the practice of consuming all parts of an animal.
+Bone broth may feel like a new trend, but it’s actually a return to a more traditional diet and the practice of consuming all parts of an animal.
 Throughout history, cooks have found laborious ways to extract every last nutrient from food sources such as slowly simmering meaty bones in a kettle of water for days to produce a delicious soup stock.
 A la bone broth!

-- Boosting the immune system
+- Promoting a stronger immune system

-- Improving joint health
+- Supporting joint health

 If you would like more information, Chris Kresser, a globally recognized leader in the field of ancestral health, Paleo nutrition, functional and integrative medicine and founder of the Kresser Institute has a comprehensive guide to the bountiful benefits of bone broth.